flux-iac/tofu-controller/docs/use-tofu-controller/with-primitive-modules.md

-# Use TF-Controller with primitive modules
+# Use tofu-controller with primitive modules

-This document describes how to use TF-Controller with a primitive module.
+This document describes how to use tofu-controller with a primitive module.
-It requires TF-Controller v0.13+ to run the example.
+It requires tofu-controller v0.13+ to run the example.

 ## What is a primitive module?